MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <a href="" id="remoteaddressranges"></a>**FirewallRules/*FirewallRuleName*/RemoteAddressRanges**
 <p>List of comma separated tokens specifying the remote addresses covered by the rule.
 The default value is "*".
 Valid tokens include:</p>
 <ul>
 <li>"*" indicates any remote address.
-If present, this must be the only token included.</li>
+If present, the address must be the only token included.</li>
 <li>&quot;Defaultgateway&quot;</li>
 <li>&quot;DHCP&quot;</li>
 <li>&quot;DNS&quot;</li>